banister/funkify/README.md

 --[Wikipedia](http://en.wikipedia.org/wiki/Partial_application)

 This library attempts to bring a couple of basic (but powerful) features of functional programming to the Ruby ecosystem.
-Function composition when used in conjunction with partial application can yield exceptionally concise code, often more concise than the idiomatic Ruby equivalents.
+Function composition when used in conjunction with partial application can yield exceptionally concise code, often more concise than the idiomatic Ruby equivalent.
 Check out the links below for further explanations of these features and examples of their use in Haskell:

 [Partial application in Haskell](http://www.haskell.org/haskellwiki/Partial_application)<br>